dennylslee/rock-paper-scissors-LSTM/README.md

 The main purpose of the project is to assess the win-ability performance of using LSTM as player 2 against a randomly generated player 1 sequence.
 For testing purpose player 2 can also be assigned as a random player.
 The switch "play_AI" controls if player2 is LSTM or random.

 Other main control parameters of the LSTM are below.
 Note that:
-1. online mode switches the performance to the training phase and treat it like a continous self-learning sequence (i.e. a form of perpetual model fitting
+1. online mode switches the performance to the training phase and treat it like a continous self-learning sequence (i.e. a form of perpetual model fitting.
+2.
-2 stackLSTM enables an extra layers in the LSTM.
+ stackLSTM enables an extra layers in the LSTM.
 It turns out that this has little effects on the results given the sequence pattern has no hierarchical structure.

 ```python